 The goal of these courses is to provide students with the skills necessary to write successfully in their careers at Stetson and beyond.
 These courses are designed to help students develop skills in Writing and Information Literacy.
 Support for students in Writing or WE courses is offered at the University Writing Center.

 - First Year Seminar

-The goal of the First Year Seminars is to improve students’ ability to analyze critically, integrate fully, and express coherently knowledge and ideas.
+The goal of the First Year Seminars is to improve students’ ability to read, think, and write critically and coherently about knowledge and ideas.
 The intent is to increase their ability and their desire to engage enthusiastically in intellectual conversations.
 These courses are designed to help students develop skills in Writing, Information Fluency, Speaking, and Critical Thinking.

 First Year Seminars focus on topics of broad interest to students and faculty.
-They provide for active engagement with, and inquiry into, significant ideas, questions, and issues related to that topic.
-They may be disciplinary or interdisciplinary in scope, but they are not designed to serve primarily as introductions to any academic major.
-They are discussion-based and encourage students to engage actively, both in and outside of class, with course materials.
+They are not designed to serve as introductions to any academic major; instead, they provide for active engagement with, and inquiry into, significant ideas, questions, and issues related to that topic.
+They are discussion-based and writing-intensive, encouraging students to engage actively, both in and outside of class, with course materials.
 They involve substantive writing and speaking assignments, with feedback and opportunities for improvement.
 Students are required to enroll in the First Year Seminar during their first semester in residence.
 Students may not drop, retake, use the pass/fail option or use the course exclusion option for the First Year Seminar.
 If a student fails the course, the first year seminar requirement has still been met and the grade will be calculated in the term and cumulative GPA.